fudong03/fudong03.github.io/_pages/about.md

 - **2022**: ICML, NeurIPS AI4Science Workshop

 # Honors and Awards
+- 2024 CIS Distinguished Graduate Student Award, issued by University of Delaware
+- 2023 Academic Excellence Award, issued by University of Louisiana at Lafayette
 - 2022 Academic Excellence Award, issued by University of Louisiana at Lafayette
-- 2023 Academic Excellence Award, issued by University of Louisiana at Lafayette